gayanAdhi/e-commerce-system-using-SOA-Architecture/README.md

 # React Native Shopping App

-This is a simple shopping app built with React Native and Expo using a Node.js backend with [Neon database](https://neon.tech/).
+This is a simple shopping app built with React Native and Expo using a Node.js backend

 To get started, clone the repo and run `npm install` in the root directory.
 Then run `expo start` to start the app.

-Make sure to run the backend server as well!
 ## Preview
 <div style="display: flex; flex-direction: 'row';">
 <img src="./screenshots/app.gif" width="30%">